-Preliminary investigations suggest a categorical yes!
+Preliminary investigations suggest a categorical yes! for solar heating

 Let us understand this better:

-If you are using petroleum products including Furnace Oil, the GST paid on them are not allowed to take credit from your GST on revenues.
+If you are using petroleum products including Furnace Oil, the GST paid on them is not allowed to take credit from your GST on revenues.
 That means the entire sales tax paid is a cost – that you cannot claim the credit of against your tax payable on revenues.

 40% Accelerated Depreciation is continuing – and availing this can reduce the capital cost

 Overall, there is never a better time for switching to solar heating or efficient heat pumps.
-If you have heating processes that require below 100 degrees C and are using electricity, furnace oil, diesel or LPG, time is NOW for you to switch.
+If you have heating processes that require below 100 degrees C and are using electricity, furnace oil, diesel, or LPG, time is NOW for you to switch.